winterstein/react-game-engine/src/book/chapter2.md

 I pass small groups of students and catch bits of conversation.

-Chatty Girl: Did you see the village notice board?
+Katie "Chatty Girl": Did you see the village notice board?
 Another cat has gone missing.

-Serious Girl: Oh no. Whose cat was it?
+Mina "Serious Girl": Oh no. Whose cat was it?

 I walk on.

-Boy With Glasses: Have you tried the app?
+David "Boy With Glasses": Have you tried the app?

-Athletic Boy: No, I have to focus on my training.
+Donald "Athletic Boy": No, I have to focus on my training.

-Boy With Glasses: But you *have* to install it. *Everyone's* on it.
+David "Boy With Glasses": But you *have* to install it. *Everyone's* on it.

-TODO ...
+TODO

 TODO ...

 ### The classroom